airani051346/deployDev/README.md

 ```
 # error keyword

-each HW-type can have its ohn error code/word definition. these words are used to stop proccessing the stored conifuration as sson as they appear on output.
+each HW-type can have its own error code/word definition. these words are used to stop proccessing the stored conifuration as sson as they appear on output.
 ```csv
 "invalid",    "error",    "failed",    "permission\\s*denied",    "command\\s*not\\s*found",    "not\\s*recognized",    "cannot",    "denied",    "Bad\\s*parameter"
 ```
 a restart will try to reexecute the same line again.
 In case you want to skipp that line, admin has to increase the value of line Nr in database.

 check last line Nr: